fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 model = DDP(model, device_ids=[rank])
 ```

-After wrapping, you use the model exactly as you would in single-GPU training.
-DDP handles the synchronization behind the scenes during `loss.backward()`.
+After wrapping, use the model exactly as you would in single-GPU training.
+DDP handles synchronization during `loss.backward()`.

 ### DistributedSampler